Karlbovski/11ty-starter/src/index.md

 `"{% if locale %}{{ locale }}/{% endif %}index.html"`

-This means that if the `locale` prop is set, this page will end in its own path
+This means that if the `locale` prop is set and we are usign the `index.njk` layout,

+this page will end in its own path :

 `permalink: "locale/index.html"`

-otherwise will be placed in the root of the site
+otherwise it will be placed in the root of the site (default)

 `permalink: "index.html"`